HeyM1ke/HeyM1ke/README.md

 <h1>Hello! </h1>

 My Name is Mike and I am currently a Highschool Senior looking to study Game Development in the future.
-Currently my main coding language is C# but, I am looking to learn more languages in the near future.
+My main coding language is C#, but I am looking to learn more languages.
 I am always excited to learn new languages and new concepts as it helps me progress while also allowing me to build cool new things.<br>

 Current project: [Assist](https://github.com/HeyM1ke/Assist) (C#/WPF Based Third Party Launcher for Valorant)<br>